 - Change the way you approach your To-Do list: One expert says the most effective way to increase productivity is to limit the number of items on your To-Do list.
 He suggests choosing the three 'Most Important Tasks', or MITs, that must get done, and doing them first thing in the morning.
 Once your high-priority tasks are complete, you can move on to less critical tasks.

 - Focus only on today: To reduce anxiety over your massive To-Do list, create a master list of everything that needs to get done.
 At the end of your workday, transfer your top three MITs to your list for the next day.
 This way you are able to focus on your top-priorities without the distraction of the myriad tasks on your master list.

 - Learn to say ‘no’: Managers are often spread too thin because they feel a need to maintain control, and so take on tasks that distract them from their high-priority objectives.
-Warren Buffet suggests putting all low-priority tasks on an “avoid at all costs” list.
+Put all low-priority tasks on an “avoid at all costs” list.
 In other words, learn to say ‘no’ to low-priority tasks or delegate them.

 - Delegation: Delegation isn’t just delegating the responsibility for completing the tasks, but it is also delegating the authority to oversee the entire project.
 The most effective managers don’t need to micromanage every decision and every task.
 They understand that they must relinquish some control to free up their time to accomplish the most important task of growing their business.

 Ensure your sales reps spend time and resources on the right customers